 The best scary movies

 The Ring is one of the scariest movies because it understands how film technique can be used effectively.
-If you're in a frightening mood, your next stop will not disappoint.
-We've created a list of the Top 10 scariest movies, where you can see more examples of film technique at its finest.
+If you're in the mood for more frights, your next stop will not disappoint.
+We've created a list of the Top 10 scariest movies, where you can see more examples of suspenseful film technique at its finest.
 How do they use sound design in The Exorcist or in The Haunting?
-Why is the design of The Babadook so chilling?
+Why is the creature design of The Babadook so chilling?
 Read on...we dare you.